-Acronyms and Abbreviations
+Acronyms, abbreviations and short forms

-- 1. In general, spell out the word on first reference followed by their acronyms in closed parentheses, then use acronyms on succeeding reference. - ✓ E.g., This is according to a recent study by Western's newest Canada Research Chair (CRC) Kaitlynn Mendes.
-A sociology professor at Western, Mendes has been named the new CRC in Inequality and Gender.
+1. In general, spell out the word in the first reference followed by their acronyms in closed parentheses, then use acronyms in succeeding reference.

+E.g., Organizers hope the event can be held in the University Community Centre (UCC).
+If booked, or otherwise busy, the event will move from the UCC to University College.